JuventusCoder/Neural_Network_From_Scratch/README.md

 ## What you could further do with it

 Although the accuracy reached is more than 90%, feel free to make any improvements that you feel could push this model even further.
+You could even test out the model's performance on other datasets as well!